GenericMappingTools/gmt/doc/rst/source/pscontour.rst

 .. _-I:

 **-I**
-    Color the triangles using the color palette table.
+    Color the triangles using the CPT file.

 .. include:: explain_-Jz.rst_